Representation Stability for Configuration Spaces of Graphs

-\begin{prop} \autoref{cor:thm-for-wedge} is true for $G$ the point and $H$ the interval $[0,1]$ with 0 as base point.
-In fact, the homology is generated by cycles meeting at most $n+3$ many copies of $H$, so the $\FI$-module is generated in degree $n+3$. \end{prop} \begin{rem} For $n=2$ the argument presented below is easily modified to show that $H_1(\Conf_2(G_\bullet))$ is generated in degree $n+2=4$.
+\begin{prop} \autoref{cor:thm-for-wedge} is true for $G$ the point and $K$ the interval $[0,1]$ with 0 as base point. \end{prop} \begin{rem} For $n=2$ the argument presented below is easily modified to show that $H_1(\Conf_2(G_\bullet))$ is generated in degree $n+2=4$.
 Since $n+3\le 2n$ for $n>2$, this shows that $H_1(\Conf_n(G_\bullet))$ is generated in degree $2n$, which will be used in the proof of \autoref{thm:tree-stabilization}. \end{rem} \begin{proof}[{Proof of \autoref{prop:thm-for-star}}] The combinatorial model of this configuration space is a graph (c.f.\ \cite[Theorem 2.6, p.
 8]{Ghrist01}, \cite{Luetgehetmann14}), so we only need to consider 1-cycles.
 Choose any subgraph $\Star_3 \subset \Star_k$.
-Assume that we have a connected 1-cycle $\sigma$ which visits each vertex of the configuration space at most once.
-The claim is that we can write $\sigma$ as a sum of cycles where each particle uses at most one edge outside of $\Star_3$.
+Let $C$ be a 1-cycle, then the claim is that we can write $C$ as a sum of cycles where each particle uses at most one edge outside of $\Star_3$.